cran-task-views/MixedModels/MixedModels.md

   [Monolix](https://monolix.lixoft.com/) or [NONMEM](https://www.iconplc.com/solutions/technologies/nonmem) and then reads the results back in to create a standardized `nlmixr2` fit object.
 This fit object runs the diagnostics in `nlmixr2` and compares them to the ones output in the commercial software to "validate" the fit object against the output of the commercial tool.
-  It also interfaces with free tools such as `r pkg("PKNCA")` for automatically using observed pharmacokinetic (PK) data for initial estimates of PK models.
+  It also interfaces with free tools such as:  `r pkg("PKNCA")` for automatically using observed pharmacokinetic (PK) data for initial estimates of PK models and `r pkg("PopED")` for using nonlinear mixed models in optimal design.

 ### Links